StartupBus: What to Expect

 I shoved my trepidations aside after attending two alumni events where I met some former buspreneurs who ticked my same boxes: non-twentysomethings, non-whites, women, and people that weren’t hardcore technical geniuses.

 The events went a long way in convincing me.
-The alumni clearly had a cohesive community going and it seemed like a pretty cool bunch of people.
+The alumni clearly had a cohesive community going and it seemed like a decent bunch of people.
 I mean, who wants to spend 72 consecutive hours geeking out over a new project with a bunch of strangers, stopping off in places like Roanoke and Tuscaloosa?
 That adventuresome spirit isn’t just for the young and crazy, and it’s not just for nerds.
-It’s for good-natured, curious people who like to try new shit and put themselves to the test.
+It’s for curious people who like to try new shit and put themselves to the test.
 That’s my kind of people.

 Plan to stick around afterward

-If you aim to keep costs low, you could head home immediately after the competition in Boulder and skip the festivities altogether, but I would highly advise against this.
+If you aim to keep costs low, you could head home immediately after the competition and skip the festivities altogether, but I would highly advise against this.
 The year I went, StartupBus convened in time for SXSW in Austin, and though Boulder is quite different, it’ll be worth it.

 Don’t underestimate the fact that you’ll have just bonded with 30 new friends.
 Everyone will be hanging out together after going through a crucible of stress and hard work.
 Join in already.
 I’m fairly good at being a curmudgeon and I still was inspired to yolo it up all over town.